 Common Name: Downy Thorn Apple

-Datura inoxia is a Annual up to 1.00 metres tall.
+Datura inoxia is an annual plant that can grow up to 1.00 metres tall.

 It has edible and medicinal uses.